ellysh/video-game-bots/InGameBots/process-memory-access.md

 ```
 4. Launch an example application with the administrator privileges.

-First approach to get TEB segment's base address relies on assumption that base addresses of TEB segments are the same for all processes in system.
-We should get base addresses of the TEB segments for the current process, and than read memory at the same base addresses from the another process.
-There is a source code of [`TebPebMirror.cpp`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/InGameBots/ProcessMemoryAccess/TebPebMirror.cpp) application that implements this algorithm:
+First approach to access TEB segment relies on assumption that base addresses of TEB segments are the same for all processes in a system.
+We should get base addresses of the TEB segments for the current process, and than read memory at the same addresses from another process.
+This is a source code of [`TebPebMirror.cpp`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/InGameBots/ProcessMemoryAccess/TebPebMirror.cpp) application that implements this algorithm:
 ```C++
 #include <windows.h>
 #include <winternl.h>